billstclair/elm-s3/README.md

     s3cmd setcors cors.xml s3://BUCKET

 For Amazon S3, you can use the AWS Management Console to set the CORS properties.
 For Digital Ocean Spaces, you need to do it with an SDK or s3cmd.
 The Amazon S3 CORS documentation is [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).

+# Credits

+My thanks to Kevin Tonon for his [ktonen/elm-aws-core](http://package.elm-lang.org/packages/ktonon/elm-aws-core/latest) package.
+Without it, I would likely have thrown up my hands in despair over ever getting the signing and authorization crypto to work.